 The Company has a revolving credit facility providing for secured revolving loans and letters of credit in an aggregate amount of up to \$125.0 million, which is subject to the terms of a credit agreement dated April 6, 2023 (the "Credit Agreement").
-As of June 30, 2023 September 30, 2023, the Company had an no balance was outstanding balance of \$13.0 million under this agreement.
-As of December 31, 2022, the Company had an outstanding balance of \$26.0 million under a prior credit agreement which was subsequently repaid and terminated.
+As of September 30, 2023, no balance was outstanding under this agreement.
+As of December 31, 2022 March 31, 2024 and December 31, 2023, the Company had an outstanding balance balances of \$26.0 million \$24 million and \$19 million under a prior credit this agreement, which was subsequently repaid and terminated, respectively.

 Borrowings under the Credit Agreement bear interest, at XPEL's option, at a rate equal to either (a) Base Rate or (b) Adjusted Term SOFR.
 In addition to the applicable interest rate, the Credit Agreement includes a commitment fee ranging from 0.20% to 0.25% per annum for the unused portion of the aggregate commitment and an applicable margin ranging from 0.00% to 0.50% for Base Rate Loans and 1.00% to 1.50% for Adjusted Term SOFR Loans.
-At September 30, 2023, these rates were 8.5% and 6.3%, respectively.
+At September 30, 2023 March 31, 2024, these rates were 8.5% and 6.3% 6.4%, respectively.
 Both the margin applicable to the interest rate and the commitment fee are dependent on XPEL's Consolidated Total Leverage Ratio.
 The Credit Agreement's maturity date is April 6, 2026.
-As of June 30, 2023, the weighted average interest rate applied to borrowings under this facility was 6.20% per annum.
 All capitalized terms in this description of the credit facility that are not otherwise defined in this report have the meaning assigned to them in the Credit Agreement.